Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Effect of interactions ( )

 For $P<\gamma$, the physics is reminiscent of the one of a coherently driven anharmonic oscillator, theoretically predicted in \cite{Carusotto:PRL2004} and experimentally observed in \cite{Claude:PRL2022}: the weak strength of the incoherent pump makes so that the cavity field is dominantly determined by the coherent drive to which it stays locked and the effect of the incoherent pump reduces to an effective reduction of the loss rate to $\gamma-P$.
-Thanks to the intensity-dependent shift of the cavity frequency, the stationary state intensity \eqref{eq: intensities case 3} can display bistability effects for $\Delta>0$, with two stable solution at high- and low-$I_{ss}$ and a dynamically unstable intermediate-$I_{ss}$ one: an example of flow pattern for such a configuration is shown in the top panel of Fig.\ref{graph: multistable flow}.

-The phase diagram is shown in the bottom panel: as the condensate phase is locked to the coherent drive, no limit-cycle region is present.
+Thanks to the intensity-dependent shift of the cavity frequency, the stationary state intensity \eqref{eq: intensities case 3} can display bistability effects for $\Delta>0$, with two stable solution at high- and low-$I_{ss}$ and a dynamically unstable intermediate-$I_{ss}$ one: an example of flow pattern for such a configuration is shown in Fig.\ref{graph: multistable flow}. \\ The phase diagram is shown in the right panel of Fig.\ref{graph: phase diagram case 3 monostable}: since the condensate phase is locked to the coherent drive, no limit-cycle region is present.
 Except for a thin region on the edges of the bistability region, the $k=0$ gap in the Bogoliubov dispersion has a finite real part for both stable solutions.
-The real gap vanishes only in the vicinity of the lower-$E_{inc}$ boundary for the high-$I_{ss}$ solution, where this solution subsequently disappears; conversely at the higher-$E_{inc}$ boundary the real gap closes for the low-$I_{ss}$ solution, just before it also ceases to exist.
+The real gap vanishes only in the vicinity of the lower-$E_{coh}$ boundary for the high-$I_{ss}$ solution, where this solution subsequently disappears; conversely at the higher-$E_{coh}$ boundary the real gap closes for the low-$I_{ss}$ solution, just before it also ceases to exist.
 In analogy to the $P=0$ case~\cite{Carusotto:PRL2004}, the former boundary corresponds to the sonic behavior of the Bogoliubov dispersion.
-Finally, a region of finite $k$ instability is observed near the higher-$E_{inc}$ boundary of the light blue region and only inside it: as in the $P=0$ case~\cite{Carusotto:PRL2004}, this occurs only to the Bogoliubov spectrum of the low-$I_{ss}$ solution.
+Finally, a region of finite $k$ instability is observed near the higher-$E_{coh}$ boundary of the light blue region and only inside it: as in the $P=0$ case~\cite{Carusotto:PRL2004}, this occurs only to the Bogoliubov dispersion relations of the low-$I_{ss}$ solution.